INerasable

 A young-reader-friendly biography celebrating Attucks as the first American to die in the Revolutionary cause.

-➤ https://www.goodreads.com/book/show/6067146-crispus-attucks
+➤ https://www.goodreads.com/book/show/15261118

-• Crispus Attucks and the American Revolution – National Archives: DocsTeach
+• Crispus Attucks – National Pars Services

 An educational article and primary source teaching tool about Attucks’ identity and sacrifice.

-➤ https://www.docsteach.org/documents/document/crispus-attucks
+➤ https://www.nps.gov/people/crispus-attucks.htm

 Archives

-• Crispus Attucks Biography – History Channel
+• Crispus Attucks Biography – Biography Channel

 Offers a concise overview of Attucks' life, emphasizing his identity as both a seaman and a symbol of Black patriotism.

-➤ https://www.history.com/topics/black-history/crispus-attucks
+➤ https://www.biography.com/history-culture/crispus-attucks

 • Massachusetts Historical Society – Boston Massacre Resources